On the rate of convergence in quenched Voronoi percolation: Improved bound on deviations from the mean

 Then, Markov's inequality yields the bound

 This expression is the basis for various Chernoff-like concentration bounds.
 With $Z:=\P(H_{R'}|\eta)$, our aim will be to show that $F$ is bounded for suitable values of $\lambda>0$, based on the relation between variance and influence explored in~\cite{QuenchedVoronoi}.
+That is, we will aim to specify $\lambda$ (as a function of $n$) as large as we can, while $F(\lambda)$ remains bounded by a constant.
 This approach is in~\cite{HSE} accredited to Aida and Stroock~\cite{AS94}, and our presentation is influenced by the exposition in~\cite[pages 70-71]{HSE}.

 \begin{lemma} Let $Z:=\P(H_{R'}|\eta)$.
 For all $\lambda>0$ we have

 \end{lemma}

 \begin{proof} Label the points in $\eta$ arbitrarily by $\eta_1,\eta_2,\ldots,\eta_n$, and let $\mathcal{F}_m$ be the $\sigma$-algebra generated by the positions (which are independent and uniform within $R(\rho)$) of the first $m$ points.
 Consider the martingale $(q_m)_{m=1,2,\ldots,n}$ where $q_{m}:=\E\big[e^{\lambda Z/2}|\mathcal{F}_{m}\big]$.
 By independence of martingale increments we have